hosukw/20210928-IBN-Demo/README.md

 - Add sample groups & users
 - Add sample network devices
 - add sample policy sets
-- For a deployment between the two ISE nodes
+- Form a deployment between the two ISE nodes

 This has been tested and supports Cisco ISE 3.1.